vinyldns/vinyldns/modules/docs/src/main/tut/api/create-zone.md

 # Create Zone

 Connects user to an existing zone.
 User must be a member of the group that has access to the zone.
-Connection info is optional, if no info is provided the default VinylDNS connections will be used
+Connection info is optional, if no info is provided the default VinylDNS connections will be used.

+When attempting a zone connection, VinylDNS will attempt to perform a DDNS delete of a `TXT` record with name `vinyldns-ddns-connectivity-test` in the zone.
+Upon success, any existing record match will be deleted and the user will connect to the zone; upon failure, zone connection will fail and an appropriate response will be returned to the user.

+Note: Please do not create a `TXT` record named `vinyldns-ddns-connectivity-test`, as it will be deleted each time a user attempts to connect to your zone when VinylDNS performs the DDNS delete of the record.

 #### HTTP REQUEST